groupdocs/reference.groupdocs.com/content/sites/groupdocs/signature/english/java/com.groupdocs.signature.options.sign/qrcodesignoptions/_index.md

 ```

 Specifies file type of returned image content of the QR-Code signature when ReturnContent property is enabled.
 By default it set to Null.
 That means to return QR-Code image content in original format.
-This image format is specified at  QrCodeSignature.Format ([QrCodeSignature.getFormat](../../com.groupdocs.signature.domain.signatures/qrcodesignature\#getFormat)/[QrCodeSignature.setFormat(FileType)](../../com.groupdocs.signature.domain.signatures/qrcodesignature\#setFormat-FileType-)) Possible supported values are: FileType.JPEG, FileType.PNG, FileType.BMP.
+This image format is specified at  QrCodeSignature.Format ([QrCodeSignature.getFormat](../../com.groupdocs.signature.domain.signatures/qrcodesignature\#getFormat)/\{@link QrCodeSignature\#(FileType)\}) Possible supported values are: FileType.JPEG, FileType.PNG, FileType.BMP.
 If provided format is not supported than QR-Code image content in .png format will be returned.

 **Returns:**
 [FileType](../../com.groupdocs.signature.domain.documentpreview/filetype)